 Archaeological excavations of the Paphos Theatre site, Cyprus

-The Department of Archaeology of the University of Sydney has been excavating the site of the ancient Hellenistic-Roman theatre of Nea Paphos, under the auspices of the Department of Antiquities of the Republic of Cyprus since 1995.
+The Department of Archaeology of the University of Sydney and the Chau Chak Wing Museum has been excavating the World Heritage listed site of the ancient Hellenistic-Roman theatre of Nea Paphos, under the auspices of the Department of Antiquities of the Republic of Cyprus since 1995.

-The project is directed by Emeritus Professor J.R.
-Green, Dr Smadar Gabrieli and Dr Craig Barker.
-The excavations are conducted by the University of Sydney on behalf of the Department of Antiquities of Cyprus.
-The project has received financial sponsorship from the Australian Archaeological Institute at Athens since 2009, and since 2011 has been the official excavation project of the Nicholson Museum.
+The project is directed by Dr Craig Barker, with a senior team led by Emeritus Professor J.R.
+Green and Dr Smadar Gabrieli.
+The excavations are focussed on understanding the Hellenistic, Late Roman and Medieval urban infrastructure of the theatre precinct of the ancient capital city of Cyprus.
+The project has received financial sponsorship from the Australian Archaeological Institute at Athens since 2009.
 Read more on the Paphos website.